Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

 Some tokens identified in the forward selection process are typically used by firms from a single sector (e.g., ``bakken.shale'').
 Such tokens are functionally equivalent to a sector fixed effect, which is included explicitly in our analysis, as discussed below.
 We therefore drop from the DTM those tokens that are very prevalent in a single sector.
 For each token $j$, we calculate its maximum sector concentration via

 where $f_{i,t,j}$ is the number of time token $j$ appears in firm $i$'s time $t$ earnings call and $\one[i \in k]$ is an indicator for whether firm $i$ belongs to (the set of firms in) sector $k$.
 The $c_j$ measure shows the fraction of all occurrences of token $j$ that took place in the most prevalent sector for that token. \footnote{Some examples of full-sample $c_j$ values: bakken 0.958, oil.equival 0.975, medicar.advantag 0.973, eagl.ford 0.972, kroger (a supermarket chain) 0.996, nucor (a steel manufacturer) 0.978, airplan 0.952, nike 0.914, therapi 0.908, restaur 0.900, capital.alloc 0.155, investor 0.163, cash\_flow 0.195.
 Since we have nine sectors, $c_j$ ranges from $1/9$ to $1$ by construction.} The subsequent analysis drops tokens with $c_j > t_c$ for some fixed threshold $t_c$.
-Since $c_j \leq 1$, when $t_c = 1$ we do not drop any tokens due to their sector concentration.
+Since $c_j \leq 1$, when $t_c = 1$ the filter does not drop any tokens.